caviyacht/SodaDungeon2Mod/readme.md

   - Example: `123/45/6`
 - Only displays warps when warping
 - Only displays bonus when warping and using the Sword of Space and Time

+### Currency HUD

+The following features update the currency hud (bottom of screen).

+#### Battle Credits

+- Displays the current battle credits alongside gold/keys/caps/essence

+> ℹ️ Currently only supports battle credits earned from the dungeon and does not work in Boss Rush.

 ### Relic UI